💡 Get Philly smart 💡

-It’s also hard to imagine how Troegs brewers could build on the recipe to make it any better.
-But this year, they did.
-The result is called Mad Elf Grand Cru.
+It’s also hard to imagine how Troegs brewers could build on the recipe to make it any better, but in 2017, they did.
+The result — brewed annually every year since — is called Mad Elf Grand Cru.

 Grand Cru is brewed with all the cherries of its namesake, plus one more: Balatons.
 It’s the addition of those Balaton cherries (aka sour cherries) that make the major difference in flavor.

 The beer pours a deep ruby color, a few shades darker than regular Mad Elf’s rose-fuchsia tint, and has a bright, bouncy head that lingers for several minutes.